 1. Topical Application

-- Green Tea Rinse: Brew a strong cup of green tea, allow it to cool, and use it as a final rinse after shampooing.
-This method can invigorate the scalp and strengthen hair strands.
+Green Tea Rinse: Brew a strong cup of green tea using high-quality loose leaves or bags.
+Once it cools to room temperature, use it as a final rinse after shampooing.
+This simple yet effective method can invigorate the scalp, reduce excess oil buildup, and reinforce hair strength, leaving the scalp feeling refreshed and the strands more resilient.

 2. Oral Consumption

-- Regular Intake: Drinking 1-2 cups of green tea daily can provide systemic antioxidant benefits that support overall hair health.
+Regular Intake: Drinking 1–2 cups of green tea daily can offer systemic antioxidant benefits that support not only overall health but also hair wellness.
+The EGCG in green tea may help reduce levels of DHT, a hormone linked to hair loss, especially in androgenetic alopecia.

 Safety Considerations